riffcc/alpha-director/DOCUMENTATION.md

 =======
-* The Director is a tool used to "transpile" a regular "Unit3D CE" based private tracker from its native MySQL-based relational database, into a local PostgreSQL database that skips columns that could plausibly contain Personally Identifiable Information, then finally transform that data into a parseable metadata tree that a browser can easily parse.
+* The Director is a tool used to "transpile" a regular "Unit3D CE" based private tracker from its native MySQL-based relational database, into a parseable metadata tree that a browser can easily parse.

 * This provides a middle ground between "NoSQL" and "Relational" that allows clients to quickly and easily retrieve metadata about the site.